caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/02-lesson.md

 ## SLIDE 30
 - **iOS components**
     - Views, controls, and bars allow app developers to build iOS interfaces quickly.

-    - If you work at Apple as a UX designer, you might be able to impact these UI elements.
-If not, just implement them faithfully.
-Nothing makes a young designer look more "green" than ignoring iOS standards.
+These components make up the building blocks of their UI.

 ## SLIDE 31
 - **Navigation bars** contain the controls for navigating through an app’s screens or views.
 They'll always appear at the top of the screen, immediately below the status bar.